PierrickI3/pierrickl-suitecrm/README.md

 ### What install affects

-* Installs and configures SuiteCRM.
+* Installs and configures SuiteCRM or SugarCRM.

 ### Setup Requirements